smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 Silence.

 "Because you're scared."
 Theron's smile was cold.
 "Of going back down.
 Of not knowing which passages are safe anymore.
 Of discovering your perfect labyrinth has been compromised."
 He looked at Daedalus.
-"By your own creation."

 "It's not fear," Daedalus said, but his voice betrayed him.
 "It's caution.
 Proper procedure would be to-"